This Handbook contains everything you need to know about this epic Secret Compass expedition to Venezuela.

 This is a varied expedition with diverse terrain in a short space of time.
-You will walk through deep jungles, marshy swamps, grass covered plateaux and up very steep paths, ascending using the aid of fixed ropes and using scrambling techniques.
+You will walk through deep jungles, marshy swamps, grass covered plateau and up very steep paths, ascending using the aid of fixed ropes and using scrambling techniques.

 This highlight of the expedition will be the abseiling, which will be off sheer vertical cliffs, and at times over overhangs with no wall to rest against, all while descending the world’s highest waterfall.

 Temps around 26°C – 32°C with high humidity.
 Cooler at nights and at the summit with temperatures to as low as 10°C. This part of Venezuela can be very wet.
 They say during the “dry” season it rains every day.
 In the “wet” season it rains all day.
 That said in 2018 we experienced almost no rain at all and had blue and sunny skies.

 Team members are responsible for their own international flights to Caracas but will be met at the airport by the Secret compass leader.
 Once the expedition has begun in Caracas and until it ends there after the expedition, all forms of transport will be covered.
 There will be several flights, including a small propeller private plane to reach the base of Auyantepui.
 Motorised dugout boats will also be used for transport whilst the rest of the expedition will be on foot.